 - This applies to personal information that is in both paper and electronic records.
 If you ask us, we’ll also let others see your record with your signed consent (except if one of the points above applies).

 You can ask to change information you think is inaccurate

 You should let us know if you disagree with something written on your file.

 We may not always be able to change or remove that information but we’ll correct factual inaccuracies and may include your comments in the record to show that you disagree with it.

 You can ask to delete information (right to be forgotten)

 In some circumstances you can ask for your personal information to be deleted, for example:

-Where you have removed your consent for us to use your information (where there is no other legal reason us to use it);
+- Where you have removed your consent for us to use your information (where there is no other legal reason for us to use it);

 You can ask to limit what we use your personal data for